External Object (Catalog, Schema, Table) Usage Guide

 3. External Database Mapping

-- Scenario: Import an external database as a whole into the Lakehouse
+- Scenario: Importing an external database as a whole into Lakehouse

-- Advantage: Preserve the original data organization structure
+- Benefit: Preserves the original data organization structure

 - Application: Database migration, cross-database analysis

-- Scenario: Analyze data files stored in object storage such as S3/OSS/COS
+- Scenario: Analyzing data files stored in object storage (S3, OSS, COS, etc.)

 - Application: Log analysis, large file processing